A Systematic Review on Process Mining for Curricular Analysis: Introduction

 \section{Introduction}

 Educational Data Mining (EDM) \citep{SLRAux2,CA4_article} is a field that deals with the analysis of data from educational information systems such as Learning Management Systems (LMS) and administrative systems.
-Its primary objective is to answer critical academic questions and enhance educational practices.
+Its primary objective is to answer critical academic questions and improve educational practices.
 To achieve this, EDM employs different data mining techniques to gain insights into the educational context \citep{CA4_article}, e.g., grouping similar students based on their learning and interaction patterns and detecting students with difficulties or irregular learning processes, and also to intervene in such context, e.g., predicting an outcome and recommend a more adequate strategy.

 This data-centric view of educational data is refined by the process-centric view provided by Educational Process Mining (EPM) \citep{PMEducation}.
-In general terms, Process Mining (PM) \citep{ProcessMiningBook} allows analyzing the records (logs) of events associated with the execution of educational processes, as depicted in Figure \ref{fig:epmschema}.
-The analysis involves three types of activities: \textbf{discovery}, which uses event logs to create a process model from the causal dependencies between events; \textbf{conformance}, which implies verifying the correspondence of the enacted business processes concerning the expected one (through a reference model); and \textbf{enhancement}, which uses additional information to improve the one provided by the process model, obtaining measures such as the duration of the processes, bottlenecks, or the underuse of resources, among others.
+In general terms, Process Mining (PM) \citep{ProcessMiningBook} allows analyzing the records (logs) of events associated with the execution of educational processes, as shown in Figure \ref{fig:epmschema}.
+The analysis involves three types of activities: \textbf{discovery}, which uses event logs to create a process model from the causal dependencies between events; \textbf{conformance}, which implies verifying the correspondence of the enacted processes concerning the expected one (through a reference model); and \textbf{enhancement}, which uses additional information to extend or improve an existing process, e.g., adding new perspectives about the duration of the process, bottlenecks or the underuse of resources, among others.